 - Go on a road trip.
 For one of the best drives in the world, cruise along the Pacific Coast Highway.
 Drive the entire coastal stretch of this beautiful state, from Southern California to breathtaking Muir Woods.
 Or head inland to taste some of Earth’s finest wine in Napa Valley.

 - Visit one of California's many parks.
 Go to the south to see the vast sands of Death Valley national park and the distinct foliage of Joshua tree national park.
 Or head north to the mountain-rimmed Lake Tahoe and the jaw-dropping Yosemite national park.
 One of the most beautiful state parks in the USA - Emerald Bay State Park - is also worth your attention.

-We've collected a list of the best beaches in California, don't forget to visit at least one of them while you there.
+We've collected a list of the best beaches in California, don't forget to visit at least one of them while you are there.

 2. Colorado — The Centennial State